 1% to 10%: Respiratory: Oxygen desaturation

 <1% (Limited to important or life-threatening): Apnea, hypercapnia, hypertension, hypotension, increased susceptibility to infection (post-treatment nosocomial sepsis), obstruction of endotracheal tube, pulmonary air leak, pulmonary interstitial emphysema, vasoconstriction

 Concerns related to adverse effects:

-• Transient adverse effects: Transient episodes of bradycardia and decreased oxygen saturation occur.
+• Transient adverse effects: Transient episodes of bradycardia and decreased oxygen saturation may occur.
 Discontinue dosing procedure and initiate measures to alleviate the condition; may reinstitute after the patient is stable.
 Rales and moist breath sounds may occur; endotracheal suctioning or other remedial action is necessary if clear-cut signs of airway obstruction are present.

 • Administration: Intended for endotracheal administration only.

-• Monitoring: Produces rapid improvements in lung oxygenation and compliance that may require frequent adjustments to oxygen delivery and ventilator settings; hyperoxia may occur within minutes of administration.
+• Lung oxygenation/lung compliance: Produces rapid improvements in lung oxygenation and compliance that may require frequent adjustments to oxygen delivery and ventilator settings; hyperoxia may occur within minutes of administration.

-• Trained personnel: Rapidly affects oxygenation and lung compliance; restrict use to a highly-supervised clinical setting with immediate availability of clinicians experienced in intubation and ventilatory management of premature infants.
+• Trained personnel: Rapidly affects oxygenation and lung compliance; restrict use to a highly-supervised clinical setting with immediate availability of clinicians experienced in intubation and ventilatory management of premature neonates.

-Beractant is only indicated for use in premature infants.
+Beractant is only indicated for use in premature neonates